 A ripe tomato will also feel heavy and have smooth skin.
 If purchasing greenhouse-grown tomatoes the leaves should be fresh and green.
 A ripe tomato will give off a fresh tomato fragrance, while an unripe tomato will not have much smell at all.

 For more information on tomatoes check out this post on Tomatoes on the Gardening Know How Blog.

 How to pick a ripe Avocado.

-The easiest way to find a ripe avocado is to apply gentle pressure, if it gives a little the avocado is ripe and ready-to-eat.
+The easiest way to find a ripe avocado is to apply gentle pressure, if it gives a little the avocado is ripe and ready to eat.
 The avocado will feel soft, but not mushy.
-Ready to eat avocados may have also appear a little darker in color but you should go more on feel than color.
+Ready-to-eat avocados may have also appeared a little darker in color but you should go more on feel than color.